Emetophobia: Complications

-Emetophobics may also have other complicating disorders and phobias, such as social anxiety, fear of flying and agoraphobia.
-These three are very common, because people who fear vomiting are often terrified of doing so, or encountering it, in a public place.
+Emetophobes may also have other complicating disorders and phobias, such as social anxiety, fear of flying and agoraphobia.
+These three are very common, because people who fear vomiting are often terrified of doing so or encountering it in a public place.
 Therefore, they may restrict their social activities so they avoid any situations with alcohol or dining out in restaurants.
 Emetophobics may also limit exposure to children for fear of germs.
-Women with this disorder delayed pregnancy or avoided it altogether because of the fear of morning sickness.
 People who have a fear of vomiting may avoid travel because of the worry about motion sickness or others experiencing it around them.
 They may also fear roller coasters for the same reason.

 Lipsitz et al.'s findings also showed that those with emetophobia often have difficulties comfortably leading a normal life.
 Many find that they have problems being alone with young children, and they may also avoid social gatherings where alcohol is present.
 Retaining an occupation becomes difficult for emetophobics.
+Emetophobia can also affect a person's social life.
+The phobia can cause people to miss out on everyday events or requirements.
+It is common for children to miss school, teens/adults to miss work, and for people to go great measures of not socializing with others.
 Professions and personal goals can be put on hold due to the high anxiety associated with the phobia, and travelling becomes almost impossible for some.

 In Lipsitz et al.'s survey, women with emetophobia said that they either delayed pregnancy or avoided pregnancy altogether because of the morning sickness associated with the first trimester, and if they did become pregnant, it made pregnancy difficult.